vanmars/volunteer_tracker/README.md

 ```
 - To Run Tests: While in the root directory of this project, run `rspec` in your command line.
 - To Run the App in Browser: While in the root directory of the project, run `ruby app.rb` in the terminal.
 This will start a server, which you can access by entering `localhost:4567` in your browser.
-- Have fun and be a good person!
+- Have fun, and be a good person!

 ## Known Bugs